Prince of Central Park: Adaptation

 The production was directed and choreographed by Tony Tanner.
 The sets and costumes were designed by Michael Bottari and Ronald Case, who received many good reviews for their turntable set design.
 The Lighting Design was by Norman Coates.

 There was a production prior to the Broadway opening in Miami Beach that was directed by Bob Bogdanoff and starred Nannette Fabray.
 Many have thought that if Nannette Fabray stayed with the show, that the musical would have lasted longer.

 The Broadway production played at the Belasco Theater.
 In addition to JoAnne Worley, it starred a young Richard H. Blake, who would go on to become a familiar face on Broadway in such shows as The Wedding Singer, Saturday Night Fever, and Legally Blonde: The Musical.
 Anthony Galde (of Starlight Express-Broadway and 1st U.S. Tour, Film: Just One of the Guys) played the leader of the street gang.

+Production

+Steven Seagal was initially scheduled to appear in the film before he withdrew on the advice of his Buddhist spiritual adviser.
+Harvey Keitel was subsequently cast in the role.